-Early-Career Investigator Partnering PI Option: The FY22 PRARP encourages applications that include meaningful and productive collaborations between investigators.
-In an effort to promote enhanced research capacity within the AD/ADRD field, the FY22 IIRA includes an option for an Early-Career Partnering Principal Investigator (PI).
-The PIs may have experience in similar or disparate scientific disciplines, but each PI is expected to bring distinct contributions to the application.
-The Partnering PI Option is structured to accommodate two PIs.
-One PI will be identified as the Initiating PI and will be responsible for the majority of the administrative tasks associated with application submission.
+Career Initiation and Transition PI Option (CITPO): To promote enhanced research capacity within the diagnostic/prognostic areas of the AD/ADRD field, the FY23 TDA includes an option for a CITPO Principal Investigator (PI) to partner with another investigator to jointly address a research question.
+The CITPO PI may be (1) an early-career researcher, at least 3 years post their terminal degree but no more than 7 years into their independent position or (2) an investigator (at any stage) who is new to the TBI/AD/ADRD field.
+"New to the field" is defined as having only nominal, if any, support or publications in the field.
+The CITPO is structured to accommodate two PIs.
+One PI will be identified as the Initiating PI and will be responsible for most of the administrative tasks associated with application submission.
 The other will be identified as a Partnering PI.
-Either PI can be the Early-Career Investigator PI.
+Either PI can be the CITPO PI.
 Both PIs should contribute significantly to the development of the proposed research project, including the Project Narrative, Statement of Work (SOW), and other required components.
-If recommended for funding, each PI will be named to an individual award within the recipient organization.
+Both PIs may have experience in similar or disparate scientific disciplines, but each PI is expected to bring distinct contributions to the application.
+The PIs do not need to be at the same organization.
+If recommended for funding, each PI will be named to an individual award to each recipient organization.
 For individual submission requirements for the Initiating and Partnering PI, refer to Section II.D.2, Content and Form of the Application Submission.